 Collecting Sand Dollars

 Maybe your crew isn’t big on swimming or getting a mouthful of water.
 No worries, there are endless fun activities on the beach.
 Finding sand dollars is certainly one of those unforgettable experiences.
 Sand dollars are primarily found in the US on the northwest Pacific coast, the southeast Atlantic coast, and the Florida Gulf coast.
 Sand dollars are living creatures, not shells; technically sea urchins with a five-fold symmetry like some starfish.
 Make sure not to remove the alive (fuzzy) ones from their habitat.
 However, when they die, the skeleton they leave becomes a most peculiar and iconic souvenir.
-Leave the remains in a pan of bleach overnight, and you will have a great looking keepsake.
+Leave the remains in a pan of bleach overnight, and you will have a great-looking keepsake.

 Crab Hunting at Night

 I have very fond memories of heading out to the shoreline after dark with my family.
-All we brought was flashlights, small nets and buckets.
+All we brought was flashlights, small nets, and buckets.
 When we got to the beach, the sand felt cold compared to earlier that afternoon.
 Walking along the beach in darkness, crashing waves were the only sound we could hear.
-Then suddenly, we’d spot movements and concentrate our flashlights on crabs scurrying though the sand!
+Then suddenly, we’d spot movements and concentrate our flashlights on crabs scurrying through the sand!
 Whether you want to catch and release, or just chase the critters around, the whole family can participate in this staple activity.
 Once the sun goes down on your beach trip, make some lasting memories by spotting those sneaky crabs!